microsoft/TypeScript/CONTRIBUTING.md

 * Have clear commit messages
     * e.g. "Refactor feature", "Fix issue", "Add tests for issue"
 * Include adequate tests
     * At least one test should fail in the absence of your non-test code changes.
-If your PR does not match this criteria, please specify why.
+If your PR does not match this criteria, please specify why
-    * See Creating a TypeScript Compiler Test and Writing TypeScript Language Service Tests for documentation on creating tests
     * Tests should include reasonable permutations of the target fix/change
     * Include baseline changes with your change
     * All changed code must have 100% code coverage